 Step 2.0 The Originator shall check the notification policy as described in the below steps, but the notification policy may be checked in different order.
 After checking the notification policy in step 2.0 (i.e. from step 2.1 to step 2.6), then continue with step 3.0.

 Step 2.1 The Originator shall determine the type of the notification per the notificationContentType attribute.
-The possible values of for notificationContentType attribute are "Modified Attributes", "All Attributes", "ResourceID" or "Trigger Payload".
+The possible values of for notificationContentType attribute are "Modified Attributes", "All Attributes", "ResourceID", "Trigger Payload" or “TimeSeries notification”.
 This attribute may be used jointly with eventType attribute in the eventNotificationCriteria to determine if it is the attributes/resourceID of the subscribed-to resource or the attributes/resourceID of the child resource of the subscribed-to resource that shall be returned in the notification:

 If the value of notificationContentType is set to "Modified Attributes", the Notify request primitive shall include the partial resource containing modified attribute(s) only (Refer to clause 7.2.1.2 for response content description).